-Different classifications of streets are designed to serve different average daily traffic (ADT) and access levels.
+Different classifications of streets are designed to serve different ADT and access levels.
 Classifications form a hierarchy of streets ranging from those that are primarily for travel between communities to streets that are primarily for local access.
 Street classifications in Otay Mesa include: